Controlling Fleas and Ticks on Your Pet

 - Do not apply to kittens or puppies unless the product label specifically allows this treatment.
 The label will tell you the minimum age or size of the pet for use.
 Test results may show different effects on younger animals, leading to limits on use.

 - Monitor your pet for side effects or signs of sensitivity after applying the product, particularly when using the product on your pet for the first time.
 Do not apply spot-ons to pets known to be sensitive to pesticide products.

 - Keep the package with the product container (such as individual applicator tubes) in case adverse effects occur after treatment.
-You will want to have the instructions at hand, as well as contact information for the manufacturer.
+You will want to have the instructions at hand, as well as the contact information for the manufacturer and the product registration information for incident reporting.

 If Your Pet Has an Adverse Reaction

 - If your pet experiences an adverse reaction, immediately bathe the pet with mild soap and rinse with large amounts of water.

-- Contact your veterinarian or the National Pesticide Information Center Exit right away for information on whether additional measures are needed to help your pet recover.
+- Contact your veterinarian and/or the National Pesticide Information Center at 1-800-858-7378 right away for information on whether additional measures are needed to help your pet recover right away for information on whether additional measures are needed to help your pet recover.